Kogălniceanu family

-The House of Kogălniceanu, Kogălniceanul or Cogâlniceanu ([koɡəlniˈt͡ʃe̯anu]; Familia Kogălniceanu, Kogălniceni or Kogălnicenii; Francized de Kogalnitchan) was one of the major political, intellectual and aristocratic families in Moldavia, with branches in modern Romania.
+The Kogălniceanu family, Kogălniceanul or Cogâlniceanu ([koɡəlniˈt͡ʃe̯anu]; Familia Kogălniceanu, Kogălniceni or Kogălnicenii; Francized de Kogalnitchan) was one of the major political, intellectual and aristocratic families in Moldavia, with branches in modern Romania.
 Originally Bessarabian peasants, the first Kogălniceanus accumulated wealth and, as owners of the Scrivulenii (Râpile) estate, climbed into the boyar elite.
 They were also important as skilled members of the Moldavian bureaucracy, and, through brothers Constantin and Enache, also made contributions to 18th-century Romanian literature.
 Their work was matched and surpassed three generations later by possibly the most famous member of the family, historian and statesman Mihail Kogălniceanu, one of the founders of modern Romania and of Romanian liberalism.

 Some of the 20th-century Kogălniceanus were politically significant, supporting either the Conservative or People's Parties.
 Among the latter category, Mihail's son Vasile Kogălniceanu is chiefly remembered for his activism in support of land reform.
 A generation later, the Kogălniceanu male line had almost died out, but, through the female descendants, the family had become related to other important political (formerly boyar) clans: the Sturdzas, the Ghicas etc.